deweysasser/cumulus/README.md

 * MacOS: `brew install deweysasser/tap/Cumulus`
 * Pre-built binaries from [GitHub release page](https://github.com/deweysasser/cumulus/releases).
 * Other platforms (deb, rpm) TBD as I get a curiosity bump or someone needs them.
 * You can always `go install github.com/deweysasser/cumulus@latest` (currently the only thing you'll miss out on is the Makefile embedding version information in the binary.)

 # Running

-## Quickstart
+## Quick start

 There's nothing to set up.
 The command will pick up all your profiles from `~/.aws/credentials`, deduplicate them (i.e. you may have more than 1 pointing to an account -- it will take care of it),